2007 UCLA Bruins football team: Pre-season

 Quarterback Ben Olson, who began the 2006 season as the starter, again began the season with the starting job.

 Jay Norvell joined the coaching staff as the new offensive coordinator.
 He replaced Jim Svoboda, who was fired by head coach Dorrell after the offense received much criticism for not performing up to expectations in 2006.
 Norvell was the offensive coordinator for the Nebraska Cornhuskers for the previous three years, where they ran the West Coast offense very successfully.
 Following the 2007 season, Norvell was hired by the University of Oklahoma.

-DeWayne Walker returned as the defensive coordinator after a fabulously successful 2006 season, in which the Bruins vastly improved their defense.
+DeWayne Walker returned as the defensive coordinator after a successful 2006 season, in which the Bruins improved their defense.
 They ranked highly in several national defensive categories, such as rushing defense (9th, and 1st in the Pac-10) and total defense (33rd).
-Their crowning achievement came when they held the USC Trojan offense to only a touchdown in beating their rivals, 13-9.
+Their achievement came when they held the USC Trojan offense to only a touchdown in beating their rivals, 13-9.